National Criminal Intelligence System

 The capabilities and real-world value of NCIS were demonstrated through the NCIS Pilot Program which ran from July 2015 to July 2017.

 Our agency worked with 20 Commonwealth, state and territory partner organisations to collaborate on the pilot.

-The pilot program attracted more than 11,000 searches across more than 600 million available records and demonstrated that an NCIS system will provide real-world benefits through improved information and criminal intelligence sharing.
+The pilot attracted around 11,000 searches across more than 600 million records and proved real-world benefits with enhanced information and criminal intelligence sharing.

-Benefits to participating agencies during the pilot included: more informed risk assessments, which enhanced officer safety; improved efficiency in discovering information and intelligence; deconfliction and greater collaboration across agencies; improved access to and awareness of existing and new criminal intelligence and information; better understanding of criminality and associations for persons of interest; and new lines of inquiry for investigators.
+Agencies in the pilot benefitted from: more informed risk assessments, which enhanced officer safety; improved efficiency in discovering information and intelligence; deconfliction and greater collaboration across agencies; improved access to and awareness of existing and new criminal intelligence and information; better understanding of criminality and associations for persons of interest; and new lines of inquiry for investigators.